yutannihilation/vdiffr/README.md

 Visual testing is not an alternative to writing unit tests for the internal data transformations performed during the creation of your figure.
 It is more of a monitoring tool that allows you to quickly check how the appearance of your figures changes over time, and to manually assess whether changes reflect actual problems in your packages.

-If you want vdiffr to fail on CRAN machines as well, just set the environment variable `CI` to `"true"` in a `setup-vdiffr.R` file in your testthat folder.
+If you need to override the default vdiffr behaviour on CRAN (not recommended) or Travis (for example to run the tests in a particular builds but not others), set the `VDIFFR_RUN_TESTS` environment variable to "true" or "false".

 ### RStudio integration